-- · National Beverage Corp.

-- · Netflix, Inc.

-- · Panera Bread Co.

-- priceline.com Incorporated

-- · The J. M. Smucker Company

-- · Tim Hortons Inc.

-- · Tootsie Roll Industries, Inc.

-- · Under Armour, Inc.

-- · Urban Outfitters, Inc.

-- · Weight Watchers International, Inc.

-- · The Wendy's Company
+Brown-Forman Corporation National Beverage Corp.
+Netflix, Inc. Buckle, Inc. Panera Bread Co.
+Chipotle Mexican Grill, Inc. Church & Dwight Co., Inc. priceline.com Incorporated Coach, Inc. The J. M. Smucker Company Coca-Cola Bottling Co.
+Tim Hortons Inc. Flowers Foods, Inc. Tootsie Roll Industries, Inc. Under Armour, Inc. Garmin Ltd. Green Mountain Coffee Roasters, Inc. Urban Outfitters, Inc. Weight Watchers International, Inc. Lancaster Colony Corporation McCormick & Company, Inc. The Wendy's Company

 The market analysis showed competitive positioning for the NEOs, in the aggregate, around market median for total pay; with salary and annual bonus in the bottom quartile and long-term incentive opportunities at the low end of the top quartile.
-In addition, though the Compensation Committee and the Executive Committee considered and analyzed the ongoing uncertain economic conditions under which the Company operated in 2011, and the effect such conditions had on our overall results of operations, such conditions did not have a significant impact in the determination of the compensation of our NEOs in 2011
+Decisions regarding 2012 compensation to the NEOs were based, in part, on the 2011 market analysis.
+In addition, though the Compensation Committee and the Executive Committee considered and analyzed the ongoing uncertain economic conditions under which the Company operated in 2012, and the effect such conditions had on our overall results of operations, such conditions did not have a significant impact in the determination of the compensation of our NEOs in 2012.